What’s In A Growing Zone?

 - Maximum wind speed experienced in the last 30 years (negative effect)

-These seven climatic conditions used to create a numerical value corresponding to each hardiness zone.
+These seven climatic conditions are used to create a numerical value corresponding to each hardiness zone.
 A detailed description and formula used to determine the Canadian Plant Hardiness Index can is found on the Natural Resouces Canada website.
 Unlike the USDA scale, there is no standard temperature difference between growing zones.

 The Canadian Plant Hardiness Index is much more nuanced than the USDA, and the two systems do not necessarily line up.
 For example, Edmonton is a USDA zone 4a, and Calgary is a USDA zone 4b.
 Still, both cities have a Canadian Plant Hardiness Index of Zone 4a – while Edmonton can get a few degrees colder, its growing season is almost a month longer.